KeralaBlockchainAcademy/PMAJAY-B2/Backend_Day4/README.md

 1. You are building a logging system for an online store's server.
 You need to log every incoming request with its method and URL.
 Implement a middleware function to achieve this, and ensure that it works for all routes.(Easy)

 2. You are working on a user registration system.
-Implement chained middleware functions: one to validate the user input (e.g., ensure the email is provided) and another to process the registration (e.g., save the user to the database).
+Implement chained middleware functions: one to validate the user input (e.g., ensure the email is provided) and another to process the registration save the user in an array.
 If the validation fails, return a 400 status code.(Intermediate)

 3. You are developing a book review application where users can submit reviews for different books.
 Implement middleware to parse JSON bodies and handle a POST request to submit a review.
 The review data should include the book title and review content.(Easy)